There are five Certificate requirements:

 Students must complete all requirements for the Master's or professional degree or pass the preliminary examinations for the Ph.D.

 In order to enroll in and obtain maximum benefit from the program, studens should meet regularly with the EUCE graduate advisor to keep her informed of their progress toward satisfying the certificate requirements.
 She can also provide information on funding and other opportunities that complement the Certificate.

-Please contact the Interim Director, Allyson Delnore, with questions about certificate requirements.
+Please contact the Associate Director for Academic Affairs, Allyson Delnore, with questions about certificate requirements.